Lift Weights Fasterby Jen Sinkler

-In a “Faces of MN” video interview I did last July, the interviewer, Joel Carlson, asked what I did for exercise.
+In a “Faces of MN” video interview I did in July of 2012, the interviewer, Joel Carlson, asked what I did for exercise.
 I explained I lifted weights, and how often the follow-up question is, “Yeah, but what do you do for cardio?”

-Anyone who’s ever completed a 5-minute snatch test, a metabolic finisher after a strength workout or almost any CrossFit workout knows what I’m talking about — you can get completely winded without running, swimming, biking or…what do you call what you do on the elliptical?
+Anyone who’s ever completed a 5-minute snatch test, a metabolic finisher after a strength workout or almost any CrossFit workout knows what I’m talking about — you can get there without running, swimming, biking or…what do you call what you do on the elliptical?

 Since that interview, my answer to that question has become a viral internet meme and even a greeting card, so I decided to, well, “run” with it (cardio joke!).
-Because I knew I wasn’t the only one who completes her cardio through the iron, I made shirts with this motto.
+Because I knew I wasn’t the only one who could relate, I made shirts with this motto.

 Q: But what do you do for cardio?

 Of course, there was your standard internet naysayer: “You can’t get any cardio effect with weights,” he brayed.
 “All you’ll manage to do is thicken the walls of your heart!”